BernardinD/PhotoWordFind/README.md

 - Searching filenames, usernames and extracted text
 - Long-press selection of entries with a contextual action menu
 - Tap an image tile to view it full size and read all extracted text
+- The gallery remembers your last selected state filter across sessions
+- A counter shows which image is currently visible out of the filtered list

 ### Todos
 - [ ] Add photos to gallery in batches (requires async functionality)